stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/template.md

-### Creating Templates
+# Creating Templates

-Anna wants to create a Template that she can use to initialize or share common resources across namespaces (e.g. secrets)
+Anna wants to create a Template that she can use to initialize or share common resources across namespaces (e.g. PullSecrets)

 Anna can either create a template using `Custom Resource Manifests`